Skip to main content

 Are Affordable Starter Homes a Good Investment?

-Yes-many affordable markets still offer long-term price growth and equity.
+Affordable starter homes can provide long-term homeownership benefits, though price growth and equity accumulation depend on market trends, property conditions, and economic factors.
 However, older homes may need repairs, and some programs limit resale profits.

 Can First-Time Buyers Buy With a Low Down Payment?

-Yes-options include rent-to-buy, shared ownership, and government bonuses.
+Yes-options include rent-to-buy, shared ownership, and government-backed assistance programs or grants (subject to eligibility requirements and funding availability).
 These reduce upfront cash but may involve restrictions or longer timelines.

 Which U.S. Regions Are Most Affordable?